Skip to main content

 Favicon

-A Favicon is a small image that represents a website, which is displayed in the web browser’s tab.
+A favicon is a small icon representing a website, displayed in the tab of a web browser.

 favicon.png

-• User Convenience: When users have multiple tabs open, favicons allow them to easily recognize your website.
+• User Convenience: When users open multiple tabs, favicons make it easier to recognize and navigate back to a specific website.

-• Branding: A unique icon can emphasize your website's brand or identity.
+• Branding: A unique icon can emphasize the brand or identity of the website.

 How to Add a Favicon

-A favicon is defined in the <head> section of an HTML document using the <link> tag that specifies an external resource.
+A favicon is defined in an HTML document using a <link> tag in the <head> section to identify it as an external resource.

-While files with the .ico extension are commonly used, other image formats such as .png and .jpg can also be used.
+While files with a .ico extension are commonly used, other image formats like .png or .jpg can also be utilized.

 Favicon Code Example